Using your Direct Payment to employ staff (Personal Assistants)

-There are several ways that you can find a Personal Assistant, Milton Keynes Council has a Personal Assistant Register , you may already know a suitable person or may you choose to advertise.
-The local support service can help you with this.
+There are several ways that you can find a Personal Assistant.
+Milton Keynes Council has a Personal Assistant Register, or you may already know a suitable person.
+You can also advertise, the local support service can help you with this.

 Self-Employed Personal Assistants

 It is very important to be clear if the Personal Assistant that you use is employed by you or is self-employed.
 Someone may be registered as self-employed for another job they have but this may not apply to the job they will have when working for you.
-You can check this with HM Revenue and Customs (HMRC), they do not often recognise a Personal Assistant as being self-employed for tax purposes but you must be absolutely sure before you make any contractual arrangements with potential staff.
+You should check this with HM Revenue and Customs (HMRC), they do not often recognise a Personal Assistant as being self-employed for tax purposes.
+You must be absolutely sure before you make any contractual arrangements with potential staff.